Posted in | News | Technology

 Overall, the researchers successfully trained the YOLOv8 Dynamic Plus model to effectively reduce the risk of misdetection and leakage in bridge disease detection through parallel small-kernel expansion convolution and structural reparameterization.

-Optimizing the model architecture, improving feature extraction power, and employing data enhancement could improve the overall disease detection accuracy of the proposed model.
+Optimizing the model architecture, improving feature extraction power, and employing data enhancement could improve the proposed model's overall disease detection accuracy.
 However, the model’s confidence scoring strategy should be further refined.

 The researchers plan to optimize confidence thresholds and develop methods for reliable and swift detection, which can significantly enhance structural health monitoring and maintenance of critical structures like bridges.